Whole Family Yoga

-Family Yoga - Family yoga creates great opportunities for bonding time, learning together and teamwork.
-Classes have a variety of poses, songs and activities, that will fit some ages better than others, but we promise there will be something for everyone, and families have fun doing it all together.
+Whole Family Yoga - Family yoga creates great opportunities for bonding time, learning together and teamwork.
+Classes have a variety of poses, songs and activities, that will fit some ages better than others, but there will be something for everyone, and families get to practice and learn together.

 All family and young person yoga classes have a monthly theme that connects them, as well as core elements in each class, so young people can know what to expect from class to class.
 This helps them learn the basics of breathing and poses, and helps them feel more comfortable and confident in classes.